randomdudes6/randomdudes6/README.md

 - 👋 Hi, I’m UnityG
-- 👀 I’m interested in Java, C# and making ARGs video.
-- 🌱 I’m currently learning Nothing
-- 💞️ I’m looking to collaborate on Idk
-- 📫 How to reach me Discord, Element
+- 📫 How to reach me Discord - Windy Bee#7340